Sweet Potato Casserole

-One of my favorite things about this gluten-free sweet potato casserole is how simple it is to make with naturally gluten-free ingredients!
-Below is everything you’ll need, with the full details further on in the recipe card:
+This gluten-free sweet potato casserole is simple to make with naturally gluten-free ingredients.
+Below is everything you’ll need, with some helpful info and simple swaps, if needed.
+Find the full amounts further on down in the recipe card.

 - Sweet Potatoes: Whether you use small or large sweet potatoes is up to you.
 You’ll need about 2 pounds worth, peeled and chopped into large chunks.

-- Maple Syrup: As a natural sweetener.
-Make sure you’re using pure maple syrup, and not the artificial kind.
-If you can’t get your hands on real maple syrup, I recommend using honey instead.
+- Maple Syrup: Make sure you’re using pure maple syrup, and not the artificial kind.
+If you can’t get your hands on real maple syrup, I recommend using honey or brown sugar instead, and not pancake syrup.

 - Whole Milk: Alternatively, 2% milk.
-If you’re making a dairy-free sweet potato casserole, sub in any dairy-free milk of choice.
+If you’re making a dairy-free sweet potato casserole, sub in any dairy-free milk of your choice, like oat or almond milk.

 - Egg: One large egg helps bind the ingredients.